 Review Your Cover Annually

 Your insurance needs change as your life changes.
 A policy that was right at 25 may not be right at 30.
-Set a reminder to review your cover each year - particularly after major life events like a pay rise, new relationship, buying a house, or having children.
-Most providers allow you to adjust your cover level without starting a new policy from scratch.
+Set a reminder to review your cover each year, particularly after major life events like a pay rise, new relationship, buying property, or having children.
+Most providers allow you to adjust your cover level without starting a completely new policy.

 Frequently Asked Questions